Reconstruction of caterpillar tanglegrams: Preliminaries

 \begin{definition} Let $\T=(L,R,\sigma)$ be a tanglegram.
 For any $E\subseteq \sigma$, let $S_L\subseteq \mathbb{L}(L)$ and $S_R\subseteq \mathbb{L}(R)$ be the set of leaves matched by $E$.
 The \emph{subtanglegram} $\T[E]$ \emph{induced} by $E$ is defined as the tanglegram formed from the induced subtrees $L[S_L]$ and $R[S_R]$ with the matching given by $E$. \end{definition}

-When $E=\sigma-\{uv\}$ for some $vu\in\sigma$, we abuse notation and also denote $\T[\sigma-\{uv\}]$ as $\T-vu$.
+When $E=\sigma-\{vu\}$ for some $vu\in\sigma$, we abuse notation and also denote $\T[\sigma-\{vu\}]$ as $\T-vu$.
 If the focus is on a particular leaf removed from $L$ (respectively $R$), then we abuse notation and also denote this as as $\T-v$ (respectively $\T-u$).

-\begin{definition} The \emph{deck} $\D(\T)$ of the tanglegram $\T$ is the set of size $|\T|-1$ tanglegrams that are induced subtanglegrams of $\T$.
-The \emph{multideck} $\D^{m}(\T)$ of the tanglegram $\T$ contains each element $\T'\in\D(\T)$ with multiplicity $\vert\{E\subseteq\sigma: \T'=\T[E]\}\vert$. \end{definition} As for trees, we often refer to the elements of $\D^m(\T)$ (respectively $\D(\T)$) as \emph{cards}.
-An example is shown in Figure~\ref{fig:tanglegramdeck}.
+\begin{definition} The \emph{deck} $\D(\T)$ of the tanglegram $\T$ is the set of size $\size{\T}-1$ tanglegrams that are induced subtanglegrams of $\T$.
+The \emph{multideck} $\D^{m}(\T)$ of the tanglegram $\T$ is a multiset whose elements are the elements of $\D(\T)$.
+To determine these multiplicities, label the edges of $\sigma$ arbitrarily, and denote the labeled set by $\sigma^*$.
+The multiplicity of an element $\T'\in\D(\T)$ in $\Dm(\T)$ is $\vert\{E\subseteq\sigma^*: \T'=\T[E]\}\vert$. \end{definition} As for trees, we often refer to the elements of $\D^m(\T)$ (respectively $\D(\T)$) as \emph{cards}.
+An example is shown in Fig.~\ref{fig:tanglegramdeck}.